dmitry-ivanov/laravel-console-mutex/README.md

 }
 ```

-You'll get fatal error here, the "traits conflict", because both of these traits are overriding `initialize` method:
+You'll get fatal error, the "traits conflict", because both of these traits are overriding `initialize` method:
 >If two traits insert a method with the same name, a fatal error is produced, if the conflict is not explicitly resolved.

 But don't worry, solution is very simple.
 Just override `initialize` method by yourself, and initialize traits in required order: